MNandor/dotfiles/README.md

 Commits do not have any tagging like "[bashrc] added aliases".
 Instead, most commits change only one file, so you can filter out irrelevant commits with `git log .bashrc`.

+## Wotkflow

+Note to self: when you start with a new file, first make a commit that just adds the default unconfigured config file (whatever comes default with your OS at the time) and make modifications to it.
+Done so with qtile and .bashrc already.